-The service contract for Terry Stanley, who left the company during the year, Iain Gray and Ann Golder are in a similar form.
+The service contract for Iain Gray and Ann Golder are in a similar form.
 The term in each case is for a rolling term of six months.
 The Group may give three months' notice at any time subject to paying no more than six months compensation (except in specific circumstances when no compensation will be payable).
 There are no mandatory retirement clauses in any of the Executive Directors' service contracts.